ciaracarey/docs-1/docs/deployments/aws/ecs-update-service/index.md

 ### Configuration section

 Specify the name of your Destination Task Definition.
-This is the task definition that will receive a new revision upon deploy.
+This is the task definition that will receive a new revision upon deployment.

 Optionally, specify the name of the Template Task Definition.
 If provided, this task definition will be used as a template for the new task definition.